isatyamks/shl/README.md

 python evaluation/recallcsv.py
 ```

-This computes Mean Recall@10 by comparing predictions in `data/train/result.csv` against ground truth in `data/train/val.csv`.
+This computes Mean Recall@10 by comparing predictions in the specified predictions CSV against ground truth in the validation CSV.
+The script uses `data/train/result_val.csv` for predictions and `data/train/val.csv` for ground truth by default.

 ## Recommendation Algorithm